Brooke Schofield

 Brooke Amber Schofield (born November 26, 1996) is an American internet personality and podcaster.
-She hosts the podcast Cancelled (2021–present) with Tana Mongeau.
+She is best known for co-hosting the podcast Cancelled (2021–2025) with Tana Mongeau.

 Early life

 Brooke Schofield was born on November 26, 1996.
-According to Schofield, her mother was a drug addict and she was adopted by her conservative grandparents when she was 10 years old.
+According to Schofield, her mother was a drug addict, and she was adopted by her conservative grandparents when she was 10 years old.
 She attended the University of Arizona, where she studied nursing and was in a sorority.
 She dropped out her third year, stating that she frequently cheated on her exams, and, inspired by the 2017 musical film The Greatest Showman, moved to Los Angeles in 2018 to become an actress.

 Career

 Schofield appeared in the films Hook, Line, Sinker and Leave Him in the Dust in 2019.
 She then worked as a waitress for three years to fund auditions.
 After being fired from Catch LA during the COVID-19 pandemic, she became close friends with influencer Tana Mongeau, whom she met at a party.
 The two began co-hosting the weekly podcast Cancelled in July 2021, where they gossip about celebrities and discuss their personal lives.
 Schofield often talks about her relationships on the podcast.
 The duo went on tour in 2023 and again from February to July 2024.
 In August 2024, Schofield collaborated with clothing brand Boys Lie on a capsule collection called Bless His Heart.
 Schofield and Mongeau completed their national Cancelled Cross Country tour from which ran from September to October 2024.